Is There a List of Aberfan Survivors' Names?

-The Aberfan Disaster of 1966 is well documented when it comes to the list of names of those who lost their lives.
+The Aberfan Disaster of 1966 is well documented when it comes to the list of names of those who lost their lives, the names of Aberfan victims can quite quickly be ascertained.
 There were 116 children buried alive on that day, most of those will have been in their classrooms - others were still walking to school and were swept away from the school yard and outside.

 There were 28 adults who lost their lives that day - five teachers in the school and residents of the houses adjacent to the school, which were engulfed and buried by the coal tip slurry that moved like an avalanche and buried the school and row of terraced houses in Aberfan 50 years ago.

 However, you might then ask is there a list of Aberfan survivors' names?